Lomax distribution: Relation to the q-exponential distribution

 The Lomax distribution is a special case of the q-exponential distribution.
 The q-exponential extends this distribution to support on a bounded interval.
 The Lomax parameters are given by:

-Relation to the (log-) logistic distribution
+Relation to the logistic distribution

 The logarithm of a Lomax(shape = 1.0, scale = λ)-distributed variable follows a logistic distribution with location log(λ) and scale 1.0.

-This implies that a Lomax(shape = 1.0, scale = λ)-distribution equals a log-logistic distribution with shape β = 1.0 and scale α = log(λ).

 Gamma-exponential (scale-) mixture connection

 The Lomax distribution arises as a mixture of exponential distributions where the mixing distribution of the rate is a gamma distribution.

-If λ|k,θ ~ Gamma(shape = k, scale = θ) and X|λ ~ Exponential(rate = λ) then the marginal distribution of X|k,θ is Lomax(shape = k, scale = 1/θ).
+If λ | k,θ ~ Gamma(shape = k, scale = θ) and X | λ ~ Exponential(rate = λ) then the marginal distribution of X | k,θ is Lomax(shape = k, scale = 1/θ).

 Since the rate parameter may equivalently be reparameterized to a scale parameter, the Lomax distribution constitutes a scale mixture of exponentials (with the exponential scale parameter following an inverse-gamma distribution).